 Overall - 7 Meaning of Life Relevance - 5 Uniqueness – 7

 Have you had your life crisis yet?
 If so, comment below with your thoughts on the subject.
+If you like the site, help us by purchasing the book on Amazon.

 If you lose touch with existential value, if you find no place in your life for the activities of the gods— ones that make life worth living to begin with— you risk a midlife crisis.